KatVHarris/Unity5-KinectGestures/README.md

 <li> https://github.com/carmines/workshop/tree/master/Unity </li>
 </ul>

-I add step by step instructions and explination about how and why the code works and how to modify for your needs.
+I added step by step instructions and explination about how and why the code works and how to modify for your needs.

+If you have questions about it tweet me @KatVHarris